geotrain/wgu/C195/src/README.md

 * *JavaSDK: Java_version:* "11.0.8"
 * *SQL_Driver_Version:* mysql-connector-java-8.0.22

+# Title and Purpose.

+The purpose of this application is to provide an easy to use appointment scheduler for users to be able to manage all of their meetings.
+The user has the ability to add new customers, manage customers, or delete customers within the application.
+The user also has the ability to manage these appointments and assign them to contacts and customers.
+The title of this application is called "Schedule Manager."
+The current version is 1.0.

 ## Users
 * You can log into the system with the following cretentials:
   * Username: *test* Password: *test*